TheJustRun/Dildows-7/README.md

 Use the code for commercial purposes without explicit permission.

 ## Roadmap
-**Dildows 7** is constantly evolving.
+**Dildows 7** is evolving.
 Here are some features we're considering for the future:
 - [ ] Improved theme customization (changing wallpapers, system colors).
 - [ ] More classic games (Hearts, FreeCell).
 - [ ] A better, fully functional file system with file management.